Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Solution of the Spin-Hamiltonian

 \section{Solution of the Spin-Hamiltonian}

-We employed the many-body techniques of exact-diagonalization and density matrix renormalization group to solve the ab-initio-derived spin Hamiltonian.
-However, the three dimensionally coupled network of alternating chains poses a numerical challenge.
-To make the problem numerically tractable, we consider a two dimensional (2D) model that captures the essential features of the full 3D problem.
-Figures ~\ref{effective_spin_model}(a) and (b) show the full 3D model and the 2D model derived from 3D model, respectively.
-In the full model, parallel array of $J$-$J^{'}$ chains run along two perpendicular directions, in two consecutive $ab$ planes, stacked along $c$ direction, connected by $J_c$.
-In its two-dimensional projection, this is mapped into $J$-$J^{'}$ chain, alternating with uniform chain of average interaction $(J+J')/2$, connected via $J_c$.
+We employed the many-body techniques of exact diagonalization and density matrix renormalization group to solve the ab initio derived spin Hamiltonian.
+However, the three-dimensionally coupled network of alternating chains poses a numerical challenge in solving the Hamiltonian.
+To make the problem numerically tractable, we consider a two-dimensional (2D) model that captures the essential features of the full 3D problem.
+Figs.~\ref{effective_spin_model}(a) and (b) show the full 3D model and the 2D model derived from the 3D model, respectively.
+See Appendix C for details.
+In the full model, a parallel array of $J$-$J^{\prime}$ chains run along two perpendicular directions, in two consecutive $ab$ planes, stacked along $c$ direction, connected by $J_c$.
+In its two-dimensional projection, this is mapped onto $J$-$J^{\prime}$ chain, alternating with uniform chain of average interaction $(J+J')/2$, connected via $J_c$.
 Furthermore, in order to capture the effect of $J_a$ present on the body diagonal of the 3D Hamiltonian, an effective, renormalized interaction $J_d$, which is a combination of $J_a$ and $J_c$, is considered on the phase diagonal of the 2D plane.
-Exact estimate of $J_d$ is non-trivial, given the complex intricacy of the 3D model.
-We thus approximate it as $J_a +\gamma J_c$, where $\gamma$ is a variational parameter, chosen to 1.5 to reproduce the correct ground state of NVOPO.
-Two main aspects are ensured in this construction, (i) the coordination number of each interaction is the same as in the full model. (ii) The frustrated nature arising due to competing antiferromagnetic and ferromagnetic interactions is kept intact.
-The 2D model forms an extended square lattice geometry, formed by uniform and alternating chains connected through diagonal interaction as highlighted in Figure ~\ref{effective_spin_model}(b).
+While the projection establishes a 2D model of $J$-$J^{\prime}$ chains that alternate with a uniform chain of average interaction $(J+J^{\prime})/2$, connected via $J_c$ (see Fig.~\ref{fig:2D-3D} in Appendix C), the exact estimate of $J_d$ is non-trivial, given the complex intricacy of the 3D model, as is evident from the 3D and 2D structures, presented in Fig.~\ref{fig:frustration} of Appendix C. We thus approximate it as $J_a +\gamma J_c$, where $\gamma$ is a variational parameter, chosen to 1.5 to reproduce the correct ground state of NVOPO. \textcolor{black}{It is to be noted that both 3D and the constructed 2D models are frustrated, as demonstrated in Appendix C. $J_a$, $J_c$ in the 3D model and $J_d$ in the 2D model are primary factors for introducing the frustration in the system.
+In 3D model this involves one FM and three AFM couplings of four bond units and in 2D model this involves two FM and one AFM couplings of three bond unit.} Thus, two main aspects are ensured in this construction, (i) the coordination number of each interaction is the same as in the full model. (ii) The frustrated nature arising due to competing antiferromagnetic and ferromagnetic interactions is kept intact.